 Apr 03, 2020

-Most of the Midwest experienced record-breaking low temperatures in the last few years, which means homeowners likely used their fireplaces even more than usual.
+Most of the Midwest has experienced record-breaking low temperatures in the last few years, which means homeowners likely used their fireplaces even more than usual.
 Come fall, the winter will be a distant memory so the time to act is now!
-Keep reading to find out why inspecting, cleaning and maintaining your chimney is crucial prior to the next fall and winter season.
+Keep reading to find out why inspecting, cleaning, and maintaining your chimney is crucial prior to the next fall and winter season.

 Creosote is Combustible

 Creosote and ash are what’s leftover after burning wood.
 Creosote is mostly tar and all three degrees are combustible.
 All working fireplaces and wood stoves have this dangerous condensate (liquid formed by condensation) because it forms inside of chimneys and flues while wood is being burned.
 Smoke traveling up your chimney and flue passes through relatively cooler surfaces, leaving this tarry deposit.
 A chimney fire caused by creosote can occur when an accumulated deposit is ignited by a hotter-than-usual fire down below.
 It can sound as loud and explosive as a freight train but the majority of chimney fires go undetected according to the Chimney Safety Institute of America (CSIA).